marcustut/datastructure/huffman/report.typ

 == Message Encoding

-Assuming that we are only dealing with ASCII characters, each character maps to 1 byte so for the message *"yippy ya"*, it would need $8 times 8" bits" = 64 "bits"$ in total.
+Assuming that we are only dealing with ASCII characters, each character maps to 1 byte so for the message *"yippy ya ya"*, it would need $11 times 8" bits" = 88 "bits"$ in total.
 The table below shows the mapping of each character to their corresponding ASCII values.

 #figure(
   table(